ministryofjustice/formbuilder-product-page/README.md

 Any branch except master will deploy to the staging environment.
 This can be visited [here](https://formbuilder-product-page-staging.apps.live-1.cloud-platform.service.justice.gov.uk/)

 Once a change is pushed or merged to master then production will automatically be deployed.

+## Making Content Changes without Installing Middleman and Other Tools (well maybe a text editor)
+Add this repo to git desktop
+Create a new branch for your changes
+Open the files in source/ and update the html
+Add your changes to the branch
+Commit changes and push up

+This will trigger an action to build the site in [staging](https://formbuilder-product-page-staging.apps.live-1.cloud-platform.service.justice.gov.uk/).